History-making woman kicker invited to Biden inauguration

 “This historic inauguration is especially meaningful for American women and girls.
 The glass ceilings are breaking,” she added, including the Twitter handles for Vice President-elect Kamala Harris — who will become the first woman to hold that office — Biden, and their inaugural committee.

-Attendance at the inauguration will be strictly curtailed because of the COVID-19 pandemic and security measures put in place after a violent mob supporting President Donald Trump invaded the U.S. Capitol on Jan.
+Attendance at the inauguration will be strictly curtailed because of the COVID-19 pandemic and security measures put in place after supporters of President Donald Trump invaded the U.S. Capitol on Jan.
 6 as Congress was certifying Biden’s victory.

 Fuller helped Vanderbilt win the Southeastern Conference women’s soccer tournament as the goalkeeper.
 She helped out the football team while it was dealing with COVID-19 issues.